 Go vs Swift take dramatically different approaches to developer productivity.
 Swift offers (and checks) a broad range of type-level features that are familiar to developers coming from C#, Java, and C++.
 Go’s philosophy is “less is more”, offering generics for maps and arrays and little else and providing only traits (interfaces) for polymorphism.

-With the explanation of the above functionalities and features for both Go vs Swift languages, developers have the choice to pick up a better language which can fulfill their project requirement.
-At the end of the day, it all boils down to the project nature, its specific requirement and developer’s ease with a language.
+With the explanation of the above functionalities and features for both Go vs Swift languages, developers have the choice to pick up a better language that can fulfill their project requirement.
+It all boils down to the project nature, its specific requirement, and the developer’s ease with a language at the end of the day.

 This has been a guide to the top differences between Swift vs Go Performance.
-Here we have discussed Swift vs Go Performance head to head comparison, key difference along with infographics and comparison table.
+Here we have discussed Swift vs Go Performance head to head comparison, key difference, and infographics and comparison table.
 You may also have a look at the following articles –